Beautiful Soul (Jesse McCartney album)

 Beautiful Soul is the debut studio album by American singer/songwriter Jesse McCartney.
 It was released on September 28, 2004, through Hollywood Records.
 The album was a success in the United States and Australia, going platinum in both countries, and in Canada, where it was certified gold.
 It spawned McCartney's first top-20 single, "Beautiful Soul".

+"Come to Me" is a re-recording of "Let Me Be the One" by Plus One from the 2002 album Obvious.